Tips to Teach a Preschooler to Write Letters and Numbers

 When your child is about one, they should be able to grasp thick crayons.
 Give your toddler plenty of opportunities to scribble.
 Aqua Doodle is another fun option to encourage scribbling.

 When your child is about 2 years old, get a tracing book.
-Kumon makes a for 2 and up.
+Kumon makes a tracing book for 2 and up.
 Initially tracing will be difficult but if you do a little every day (even just a couple of the exercises on a page) your child will likely master the lines very quickly.
 Both of my kids really enjoyed the Kumon book.
 Never force your child to do the exercises.
-Do the exercises when your child wants to do them. tracing book
+Do the exercises when your child wants to do them.

 When your child is 3 years old, start teaching them to write simple uppercase letters.
 L and O are good letters to start with.
 It may take time, perhaps weeks, for your child to be able to form L for the first time.
 Don’t worry about that.
 Do a few L’s with them every day.
 With both of my kids, they were so happy when they wrote their first L, they ran with the rest of the letters.
 They were often figuring out how to write letters before I began teaching them.
 Be prepared for this and make sure you are teaching them how to form the letters correctly.
-Kumon has both cards and to teach writing.
-Have these ready to use with your child. workbooks
+Kumon has both cards and workbooks to teach writing.
+Have these ready to use with your child.

 In my experience, it is best to teach upper case letters first, then numbers.
 When your child has learned these, move onto lowercase letters, which can be a little harder to form.
 By this time, however, your child will be very experienced with writing.